davidtudorache/Flask-CRUD-App/README.md

 # Flask-CRUD-App
 A simple CRUD app made using Flask.
-Currently just stores a list of users in a local MySQL DB
+Currently just stores a list of users in a local MySQL db.